wellthie/slate/source/includes/_plans.md

 ]
 ```

 Use this endpoint to get all the group plans available.
-A list of plans should be returned.
-In the example there's only one plan, since the JSON is pretty long, but usually there are several plans.
+In the example there's only one plan, but usually there are several plans.

 <aside class="notice">
   This endpoint is <strong><i>secured</i></strong> and requires <strong><i>Authorization header</i></strong>.